 Muir of Ord is a handy base from which to explore the sights of the Scottish Highlands.

-In addition to the shops, pubs, restaurants, theatre, cinema and castle in Inverness, there are interesting events every year including local Highland Games and music festivals.
+In addition to the shops, pubs, restaurants, theatre, cinema, museum and art gallery in Inverness, there are interesting events every year including local Highland Games and music festivals.
+You can also climb to the top of the castle's tower and admire panoramic views across to the city as far as Ben Wyvis and the Moray Firth.

 Staying at Hillview Park is ideal for the Black Isle Show in early August and the Strathpeffer Highland Games at Castle Leod (second Saturday in August).